Berky115/when-in-doubt/readme.md

 Useful commands to memorize:

 ```
-Ctrl + A	Go to the beginning of the line you're currently typing on
+Ctrl + A	#Go to the beginning of the line you're currently typing on
-Ctrl + E	Go to the end of the line you're currently typing on
+Ctrl + E	#Go to the end of the line you're currently typing on
-Ctrl + U	Clear the line before the cursor
+Ctrl + U	#Clear the line before the cursor

-Ctrl + D	Exit the current shell
+Ctrl + D	#Exit the current shell

+end task on port #kill -kill `lsof -t -i tcp:3000`
 ```